zenml-io/zenml/docs/book/getting-started/zenml-pro/README.md

 that expand the functionality of the Open Source product.
 ZenML Pro adds a managed control plane that allows you to:

-You're right, I apologize for missing that.
-I'll complete the bullet points and then provide the corrected table.
-Here's the updated content with completed bullet points:

 - **A managed production-grade ZenML deployment**: With ZenML Pro you can deploy multiple ZenML servers called [tenants](./tenants).
 - **User management with teams**: Create [organizations](./organization.md) and [teams](./teams.md) to easily manage users at scale.
 - **Role-based access control and permissions**: Implement fine-grained access control using customizable [roles](./roles.md) to ensure secure and efficient resource management.